-The tour begins with the Karnak temple, which is actually a complex of temples.
+The tour begins with the Karnak temple, which is a complex of temples.
 The temple is dedicated to Amun Ra, the chief god in Egyptian mythology.
 Enjoy the Great Hypostyle court and the reliefs and murals that were added through the generations.
-Feel astonished at the tall obelisks of 70 feet high and cut of a single piece of granite.
+Feel astonished at the tall obelisks 70 feet high and cut from a single piece of granite.
 Look at the statues of the different pharaohs who want to show their loyalty to RA.

 The next stop will be at the colossi of Memnon.
 The Colossi of Memnon are two monumental statues representing king Amenhotep III of the 18th Dynasty of Egypt.
 They are located west of the modern city of Luxor and face east looking toward the Nile River.
-The statues depict the seated king on a throne with some other carvings of his mother, his wife, the god Hapy, the Nile god and other symbolic engravings.
-Both carved from single blocks of sandstone and the name refers to the Greek hero Memnon who fell in the Trojan War.
+The statues depict the seated king on a throne with some other carvings of his mother, his wife, the god Happy, the Nile god, and other symbolic engravings.
+Both are carved from single blocks of sandstone and the name refers to the Greek hero Memnon who fell in the Trojan War.

 |Number of persons||1- person||2-4 person||5-8 person||9-16 person|